coshinen/blog/README.md

-# parallel universe
+# Paraverse

-Parauni is a one-size-fits-all Jekyll theme for my blog.
+Paraverse is a one-size-fits-all Jekyll theme for posts.
 It's based on Jekyll's default (and first) theme minima.

 ## Licenses